You are currently viewing Does Drinking Wine Help Prevent Eye Disease?

 The AREDS formula of supplements was found to reduce the progression of Age-Related Macular Degeneration (AMD) by 25% over a five-year period.
 This achievement, though modest, raises the question: are there additional supplements that could further enhance the prevention and treatment of age-related degenerative eye diseases?

 (Want to learn more?
-See my other article: , 3 Most Commonly Recommended Supplements for Prevention of AMDOpens in a new tab.)
+See my other article: , 3 Most Commonly Recommended Supplements for Prevention of AMD)

 Let’s take a look at 3 commonly fund degenerative eye diseases seen in the eye doctor’s office and the research associated with these diseases and the potential for treatment with resveratrol.